NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 __Step 1:__ Filter Reads

-Filter bam reads that are not unmapped or duplicate or secondary_alignment or failed_quality_control or supplementary for both tumor and normal bam files
+Filter BAM reads that are not unmapped or duplicate or secondary_alignment or failed_quality_control or supplementary for both tumor and normal BAM files

 Tool: sambamba 0.7.0-pre1